If you're the proud owner of a large, extra-large or giant breed, there are a range of big dog health problems that you need to be aware of.

 An echocardiogram, chest x-rays and an EKG can help diagnose this condition.

 There's a natural product that can help promote healthy cardiac function in your dog.
 It's called Young at Heart for Dog Heart Disease and it's a totally herbal formula, free of all chemicals.

 You can help your dogs' heart stay strong and healthy, and improve his overall vitality by adding Hearty Heart to his daily regimen.

-This is a condition caused by the thyroid gland producing too little of the hormone thyroxin.
+This is a condition of the thyroid gland, where it produces too little of the hormone thyroxin.